top of page

 This Day in History: Reba Z. Whittle, Army nurse

-On this day in 1919, a heroine is born.
-Reba Z. Whittle would go on to become the only U.S. Army flight nurse to be held as a prisoner of war in the European theater of World War II.
+On this day in 1944, a flight nurse is shot down and taken prisoner.
+Reba Z. Whittle was the only U.S. Army flight nurse to be held as a prisoner of war in the European theater of World War II.

 Second Lt.
-Whittle would log more than 500 hours of flight time during her months as a flight nurse.
-She would serve aboard 40 missions.
+Whittle had logged more than 500 hours of flight time during her months as a flight nurse.
+She served aboard 40 missions.

 Things took a turn for the worse on September 27, 1944.
 On that day, Whittle and her colleagues from the 813th Aeromedical Evacuation Transportation Squadron were dispatched on a mission to pick up casualties.